-For the three months ended June 30, 2021, our cost of product revenue was \$1.0 million, which includes the cost of goods sold and royalty expense payable to Takeda pursuant to the Takeda License Agreement (see Note 9(D) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q).
-There were no such amounts recognized for the three months ended June 30, 2020.
+For the three and nine months ended December 31, 2021, our cost of product revenue was \$4.2 million and \$7.9 million, respectively, which includes the cost of goods sold and royalty expense payable to Takeda.
+There were no such amounts recognized for the three and nine months ended December 31, 2020.

 In connection with the FDA approvals of ORGOVYX for adult patients with advanced prostate cancer (on December 18, 2020) and MYFEMBREE for the management of heavy menstrual bleeding associated with uterine fibroids (on May 26, 2021), we subsequently began capitalizing inventory manufactured or purchased for each product after its respective approval date.
 Previously, costs to manufacture ORGOVYX and MYFEMBREE were expensed as incurred as R&D expenses.
-As a result, minimal cost of goods sold has been recorded during the three months ended June 30, 2021 and the costs for quantities of ORGOVYX and MYFEMBREE sold during the three months ended June 30, 2021 were previously recorded as R&D expenses prior to FDA approval.
 We expect our cost of goods sold to increase in future periods as quantities of previously expensed ORGOVYX and MYFEMBREE inventory are depleted from our inventory stock.